alepape1/Bentayga-satellite/README.md

 - MKRIMU.h
 - LoRa.h

+Using the Arduino Library manager, search and install the following packages:

+* BNO055 - Adafruit; and it dependencies.
+* BM280 - Adafruit; and it dependencies.
+* Groove RTC DS1307 - Speeed Studio

 ## Setup

 The Flight Manager should be connected to an IMU and a barometric pressure sensor.
 The LoRa module should also be properly connected.